Home > Europe > Norway > Walking Across the Tromsø Bridge: What to Expect & Is It Worth It?

 Tromsø Bridge from the Top of the Fjellheisen Cable Car

-Walking Across the Tromsø Bridge - Table of Contents
+Walking Across the Tromsø Bridge: What to Expect & Is It Worth It? - Table of Contents

 How to Walk Across the Tromsø Bridge

-One of my first activities in Tromsø was to walk across the Tromsø Bridge on my way to the Fjellheisen Cable Car.
-At a length of 3,399 feet long, the Tromsø Bridge is easy to walk across.
-The bridge has a bike path on the north side and a walking path on the south side.
-If crossing the bridge on foot, make sure you are walking on the south side of the bridge.
+One of my first adventures in Tromsø was walking across the Tromsø Bridge as I headed to the Fjellheisen Cable Car.
+Although it stretches over 3,399 feet, the Tromsø Bridge is an easy walk, with a dedicated bike path on the north side and a walking path on the south side.
+For the best experience, use the south side pedestrian walkway while crossing the bridge.

 The Tromsø Bridge from Tromsø Harbour